 Áine Gell (Piano, Voice, Pre-instrumental) has been teaching in South Dublin Music since 2018.
 She has a keen interest in Early Years Music Education.
 Having completed her BA TSM Degree in Music and Modern Irish at Trinity College Dublin, she travelled to Kecskemét to pursue postgraduate studies at the Kodály Institute of the Liszt Ferenc Academy of Music in Hungary.
 It was here that she specialised her skills in Music Pedagogy through the Kodály Concept and in Choral Conducting.Alongside her work with South Dublin Music, Áine also facilitates Early Years Music and Vocal Programmes in Primary Schools for Music Generation South Dublin.
 She also teaches Musicianship and conducts the Children’s Choir at Leeson Park School of Music, Rathmines.
 In addition to teaching, Áine volunteers as PRO of Kodály Society of Ireland, helping to facilitate annual Kodály Concept Workshops for teachers and sings with the mixed voice chamber choir, New Dublin Voices.
 This year she will be taking part in the Female Conductors Programme 2019/20 run by the National Concert Hall.

 Tatyana Wearen (Violin) began her studies at Leeson Park School of Music at the age of 6 with Niall O’ Brien and finished her time at the school studying with Lidia Jewloszewicz Clarke.
-She is in the process of completing her Bachelor of Music Performance degree at the Royal Irish Academy/Trinity College Dublin and is currently studying with Professor Maeve Broderick.
-She has been a member of the National Youth Orchestra and Dublin Youth Orchestra.
+Tatyana completed her Bachelor of Music Performance degree at the Royal Irish Academy/Trinity College Dublin while studying first with Maeve Broderick and then Mia Cooper.
+She has been a member of the National Youth Orchestra and Dublin Youth Orchestra, Trinity College Orchestra, Sinfonua and the RIAM Philharmonia.
+As a soloists, Tatyana has participated in masterclasses with the Navarra Quartet, the Signum Quartet, Elaine Clarke, Michael D'Arcy and Kathrine Hunka.
 She has competed at Feis Ceoil both in the solo and chamber music categories and won first prize at the Newpark Music Festival.
 At Leeson Park School of Music she won the high achievers cup on three occasions.